About

 About doodles without borders (dwb)

-dwb is the online home and container for independent and autonomous projects and initiatives led or facilitated by Hayk Makhmuryan.
+More broadly, the dwb website is the online home and container for independent and autonomous projects and initiatives led, co-led, or in collaboration with Hayk Makhmuryan.

 photo by Bill Youngblood

-I am an art worker and community organizer in Los Angeles region.
-My work is largely focused on equitable access to arts, cultural, and social spaces as a fundamental human right. and collective responsibility.
+My work is largely focused on equitable access to arts, cultural, and social spaces as a fundamental human right, human need and collective responsibility.

-I am interested in how artists and arts spaces can align with grassroots community activism, to look at the intersection of arts, social and economic justice, and community from an art worker’s perspective.
-I have worked and organized in LA’s Skid Row neighborhood since 2008, and my activism is informed by having coordinated and grown Studio 526 (formerly Lamp Arts Program) 2008-2022, my involvement in the Skid Row Design Collective, the campaign to form a Skid Row Neighborhood Council, and other community and resident centered initiatives.
+I am interested in how artists and arts spaces can align with grassroots community activism, to look at the intersection of arts, working class led collective liberation minded organizing, and local neighborhood strengthening.
+I have worked in LA’s Skid Row neighborhood since 2008, and my activism is informed by having coordinated and grown Studio 526 (formerly Lamp Arts Program) 2008-2022, my involvement in the Skid Row Design Collective, the campaign to form a Skid Row Neighborhood Council, and other community and resident centering initiatives.
+A recent project that I co-started is Community Arts Depot.
 I’ve also been involved in language justice work in LA area (learning so much from Antena Los Angeles), and in organizing against social and economic displacement with Glendale Tenants Union.
-Regionally, I serve on LA County’s Cultural Equity and Inclusion Advisory Committee.
+Regionally, I’ve also served on LA County’s Cultural Equity and Inclusion Advisory Committee (2018-2023).

-Arts and culture turn our attention to the fundamentals of communication, and to the way we relate to one another.
+Arts and culture turn our attention to the fundamentals of communication, to the way we relate to one another, and to the world around us.
 As such, our level of exposure and participation in arts and cultural activities is directly proportional to our quality of life.

 This blog and the site are a work in progress, an ongoing creative project that will change and grow over time.